 Transition PR Ltd’s business terms and conditions

-These are our business terms and conditions and they apply to any contractual agreement we may make our clients.
+These are our business terms and conditions and they apply to any contractual agreement we may make with our clients.
 They are in full compliance with the Public Relations and Communications Association model agreement.

 Please contact us if there is anything you need to clarify.